- Skip Navigation

 Age-related macular degeneration (AMD)—the leading cause of vision loss for people over 60—gradually destroys the central vision needed to see objects clearly and to perform common daily tasks.
 AMD affects the macula, the central part of the retina, which allows us to read, drive and recognize faces.
 Although AMD can lead to central or legal blindness, it causes no pain, and in some cases, advances so slowly that those affected notice little change in their vision.
 With other people, the disease progresses much faster and can lead to a loss of vision in both eyes.
 Those who have advanced AMD in one eye are at especially high risk of developing it in the other eye.

-Although there are several subcategories, AMD is typically diagnosed as being one of two varieties, "dry" or "wet."
-And while there is not yet a cure for either, these two types affect vision differently and are therefore treated and managed differently.
+Although there are several subcategories, AMD is typically diagnosed as being one of two varieties―dry or wet.
+Each type affects vision differently and is therefore treated and managed differently.

-Dry AMD is most often detected during a comprehensive exam with your eye care professional.
+Dry AMD is most often detected during a comprehensive exam by your eye care professional.
 After having your vision and eye pressure checked, drops are placed in your eyes to widen, or dilate, the pupils.
-Your retina specialist uses a special magnifying lens to examine your macula for signs of AMD (including drusen) and other eye problems.
-After the exam, your close-up vision may remain blurred for several hours as a result of your eyes being dilated.
+Your retina specialist uses a special magnifying lens to examine the macula for signs of AMD (including drusen) and other eye problems.
+Additional tests are often performed that further evaluate findings detected on clinical examination.
+After the exam, your close-up vision may remain blurred for several hours after your eyes have been dilated.

 What a person with normal vision sees